 The hassle involved with working for a company is why we recommend becoming a freelance proofreader and finding your own clients!

-List of places to find proofreading positions from home
+Places to find proofreading positions from home

-If you have a degree in English, then it can help you to get some of the higher paying jobs in proofreading.
+If you have a degree in English, it can help you to get some of the higher paying jobs in proofreading.
 You don’t need an English degree, but it can really help.

 Proofreading Jobs for Beginners